LSXPrime/soundflow-docs/src/content/docs/api-reference.md

 **Properties:**

+*   `Analyzers`: Gets a read-only collection of <see cref="AudioAnalyzer"/> components applied to the recorder.
+Analyzers are used to process and extract data from the audio stream during recording.
 *   `Channels`: The number of channels to record.
 *   `EncodingFormat`: The encoding format for the recorded audio.
 *   `FilePath`: The path to the output file (if recording to a file).
+*   `Modifiers`: Gets a read-only collection of <see cref="SoundModifier"/> components applied to the recorder.
+Modifiers are applied to the audio data before encoding or processing via callback, allowing for real-time audio effects during recording.
 *   `ProcessCallback`: A callback for processing recorded audio in real time.
 *   `SampleRate`: The sample rate for recording.
 *   `State`: The current recording state (`Stopped`, `Playing`, `Paused`).